skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - Interestingly, this announcement wasn't on the website a few days ago?
 Check the [wayback machine](https://web.archive.org/web/20230812092053/https://ancara.embaixadaportugal.mne.gov.pt/tr/konsolosluk-bolumu/genel-bilgi) for proof.
 - `[RELO]` routes you to apply to e-visa first for appointment (and application form), then email the embassy for appointment
 - In case of late appointment, or trouble getting any appointment at all.
 Consult your lawyers to kindly harass them a bit.
+- Embassy in Ankara receives about 7k emails a day (learnt it first hand in the embassy), so it might be difficult to get a response by email

 ### Documents

 - All documents must be in A4 size.
 For those documents bigger than A4, photocopy them into A4
-- No paperclips, pins, folders
+- No paperclips, pins, folders (at the time of delivering the documents to the embassy)
 - No lamination for any document
 - **All documents** must be translated to English or Portuguese by a sworn translator.
 Although Portuguese is preferred, it could be processed faster.
 - If you bring a photocopy of a document, bring the original as well